alt-basin/SAR-JOURNAL-LOG./README.md

     The drone combines thermal imaging with optical flow, an IMU, and a distance sensor to maintain stable flight and estimate motion during flight.
 It is intended       as a demonstration of how low-cost robotics systems can support SAR-style exploration and situational awareness.

- ### HARDWARE OVERVIEW / BILL OF MATERIALS
+ ### HARDWARE OVERVIEW / BILL OF MATERIALS:

- Here is the list of the hardware i plan to use, it may also be used as the bill of materials.
+ - Here is the list of hardware planned for this project, which also serves as the Bill of Materials (BOM).

 | Component | Quantity | Purpose | Link                         |
 |-----------|:--------:|---------|------------------------------|